EmmaAli1604/EmmaAli1604/README.md

 🛠️ Currently working on my own mobile application and tryng to make my portafolio.
 🌱 Learning about efficient and logical ways to solve problems and new programming lenguages.
 🌟 Main language: Java and Python😁
-🚩 Interested in learning Kotlin, know more about Golang, Python and R.
+🚩 Interested in learning Kotlin, know more about SQL, Pandas , Python and R.
 😃 I look forward to collaborate on impactful projects.
 </pre>